 The parameters relating to demand are given in Table \ref{tab:ex_demand}.

-Calculating the cumulative emissions now for $A_t=0$ and demand at its mean level $D_t = \bar{D}$, for $0\leq t \leq T$, we find that $E_T = 1.2961\times 10^8$.
-This leads us to choose the cap slightly below this level, in order to incentivise a reduction in emissions.
-The parameters characterising the emissions trading scheme are given in Table \ref{tab:ex_market}.
+Calculating the cumulative emissions now for $A_t=0$ and demand at its mean level $D_t = \bar{D}$ for $0\leq t \leq T$, we find that $E_T = 1.2961\times 10^8$.
+This leads us to choose the cap slightly below this level in order to incentivize a reduction in emissions.
+The parameters characterizing the emissions trading scheme are given in Table \ref{tab:ex_market}.
 We note that here time is measured in years.

-\subsection{The Allowance Price Value Function}
+\subsection{The allowance price value function}

 We present the necessary boundary conditions for the allowance price valuation equation and discuss its solution.
-First, this is done in the setting of an emissions market with one compliance period, second we consider two periods connected by either banking and withdrawal or banking, borrowing and withdrawal.
+First, this is done in the setting of an emissions market with one compliance period, and second we consider two periods connected by either banking and withdrawal or banking, borrowing, and withdrawal.

-With regards to the problem \eqref{eq:allowance_PDE} (in the case of one period) or \eqref{eq:allowance_PDE_multiple_cp} (in the case of two periods) the question arises, at which points of the boundary we need to specify boundary conditions in addition to the terminal condition and what conditions make sense given the original stochastic problem \eqref{eq:allowance_FBSDE} or \eqref{eq:allowance_FBSDE_multi_period}.
-The former question is answered by considering the Fichera function $f$ (cf. \cite{oOleinik1973}).
-Defining $n:=(n_d,n_e)$ to be the inward normal vector to the boundary, Fichera's function for the operator $\mathcal{N}$ (and $\mathcal{L}$) reads
+With regards to problem \eqref{eq:allowance_PDE} (in the case of one period) or \eqref{eq:allowance_PDE_multiple_cp} (in the case of two periods), the following questions arise: At which points of the boundary do we need to specify boundary conditions in addition to the terminal condition, and what conditions make sense given the original stochastic problem \eqref{eq:allowance_FBSDE} or \eqref{eq:allowance_FBSDE_multi_period}?
+The former question is answered by considering the Fichera function $f$ (cf.~\cite{oOleinik1973}).
+Defining $n:=(n_D,n_E)$ to be the inward normal vector to the boundary, Fichera's function for the operator $\mathcal{N}$ (and $\mathcal{L}$) reads

 (or $\partial U_{T_i}$).
-In the case when the coefficients $\mu_d$ and $\sigma_d$ are of the form prescribed in \eqref{eq:demand_coefficients} we find that
+In the case when the coefficients $\mu_D$ and $\sigma_D$ are of the form prescribed in \eqref{eq:demand_coefficients} we find that